Posted by Wild Forest Herbs on Jan 28th 2024

 Since both muscimol and ibotenic acid are present in Amanita muscaria, we will briefly cover both here.
 Different sources have different ranges for a psychoactive dose of these compounds but all agree that muscimol is more potent than ibotenic acid.
 For example:

 Regardless of the differences, the sources point to muscimol being five to ten times stronger than ibotenic acid.
 The effects of both ibotenic acid and muscimol begin about 30 minutes after ingesting, peak at about two to three hours, and typically last six to eight hours.
-Note that when Amanita muscaria is consumed in large amounts where the digestive system cannot effectively convert the ibotenic acid to muscimol, the effects can also be erratic as the ibotenic acid stimulates the nervous system while the muscimol calms it, sometimes resulting in swings between calm and stimulation.
+Note that when Amanita muscaria is consumed in large amounts where the digestive system cannot effectively convert the ibotenic acid to muscimol, it can not only result in the negative side effects described above, but the effects can also be erratic as the ibotenic acid stimulates the nervous system while the muscimol calms it, sometimes resulting in swings between calm and stimulation.

 When it comes to determining the effects of Amanita muscaria, what adds complication is that the amount of ibotenic acid and muscimol can vary from one individual mushroom to another, each person may react to these compounds differently, and each person’s digestive system may more or less efficiently convert ibotenic acid to muscimol.
 Additionally, the studies cited above do not give information about how ibotenic acid and muscimol interact, that is, what is the psychoactive dose when an individual ingests both ibotenic acid and muscimol simultaneously at different levels?